 And if fair warning, finding gold on the beach is probably easier than finding parking in La Jolla near the beach.
 There are no parking meters, but streets nearest to the water do have a one-hour time limit.
 Go a little further away for two-hour parking, and be sure you observe the time limits.
 Parking enforcement is active here even off-season.
 You’ll find a few paid lots scattered around town and the ones on the edge of downtown are a little cheaper.
 Your best bet may be a parking lot so hidden that few people notice it.

 Overall La Jolla isn’t called “the jewel” for no reason.
 With all its featured destinations to wonder, you are going to need a place to stay.
-The Shoal La Jolla Beach hotel in La Jolla is a great place to sleep and relax.
+The Shoal La Jolla Beach is a great place to sleep and relax.
 It is close to most of these spots that it will make your getaway easier to achieve visiting every single one.